squizlabs/HTML_CodeSniffer/README.markdown

 ### Command-Line processing

+**Note:** These examples assume a built version of HTMLCS exported to `./build/HTMLCS.js`

 #### PhantomJS

-If you are using command-line processing, you don't need to build the auditor as above.
-You will, however, need [PhantomJS](http://www.phantomjs.org/) installed if you wish to use the contributed command-line script.
+You will need [PhantomJS](http://www.phantomjs.org/) installed if you wish to use the contributed command-line script.
 PhantomJS provides a headless Webkit-based browser to run the scripts in, so it should provide results that are similar to recent (or slightly less than recent) versions of Safari.